aspose-imaging/Aspose.Imaging-Products/imaging/en/net/_index.md

      Aspose.Imaging for .NET supports an advanced set of drawing features along with the core functionality.
 Developers can draw on image surface either by manipulating the pixel information or by using the advanced functionality like Graphics and Paths.
     </p>
     <p>
-     .NET image library enables you to easily draw lines, curves, rectangles &amp; other geometric shapes, fill closed shapes with solid colors or gradients &amp; textures, draw text with options for fine control over the font and draw images by loading existing image data.
+     .NET image library enables you to easily draw lines, curves, rectangles and other geometric shapes, fill closed shapes with solid colors or gradients &amp; textures, draw text with options for fine control over the font and draw images by loading existing image data.
     </p>
    </div>
    <div class="col-lg-12">